DFZ-Name-and-Shame/dnas_stats/README.md

 The prefixes listed may have been seen from different MRT sources.

 Prefixes with more unknown attributes are considered worse.

+### Most unregistered origin ASNs per prefix

+A list of prefixes which have the same highest number of unregistered origin ASNs.

+The prefixes listed may have been seen from different MRT sources.

+Prefixes with more unregistered orign ASNs are considered worse.

+The list of ASN allocations to RIRs is pulled once per day from IANA.
+Here unregistered means if the ASN was allocated to an RIR and thus _could_ be seen in the DFZ.

 ## Contact